Pectin vs. Gelatin Gummies: A Complete Comparison for Candy Makers

 These two thickening agents can leave even experienced bakers scratching their heads.
 Both create delightful gels and set delicious desserts but they have fundamental differences.

-Need help determining when to use pectin or gelatin?
 This guide will help you pick the perfect thickener for your next culinary masterpiece!
-Moreover, we will explain how to use the proper silicone molds for an ideal presentation.
+Moreover, we will explain how to use the proper silicone gummy molds for an ideal presentation.
 So, ready to begin?
 Let's jump in:

 Have you ever poured your heart and countless delicious ingredients into your gummy recipe only to end up with a spoiled final result?
 The problem isn't in your recipe or ingredients but in choosing the right gelling agent.
 In other words, understanding the basics is critical to making delicious and presentable gummies.